jpgill86/neurotic/docs/metadata.rst

 A Complete Example
 ------------------

-These are the contents of the example metadata file that ships with **neurotic**, which can be loaded by running ``neurotic`` from the command line without arguments:
+Below, the contents of a fully functioning example metadata file are shown, which contains metadata for several example datasets.
+This file is included with each installation of **neurotic** and is loaded automatically when ``neurotic`` first starts.
+You may use the "Download data" feature to fetch the data files and run the examples, and you may try the "Edit metadata" feature to test modifications.

 .. literalinclude:: ../neurotic/example/metadata.yml
    :language: yaml